asifrahaman13/superquery/CONTRIBUTING.md

 - Upstream with the original repo `git remote add upstream https://github.com/asifrahaman13/superquery.git`

+## Backend

-- Go to the root directory. `cd superquery`
+Go to the root directory. `cd superquery`

-- Enable virtual environment for the poetry. `uv venv`
+Enable virtual environment for the poetry. `uv venv`

-- Now activate virtual environment `source .venv/bin/activate`
+Now activate virtual environment `source .venv/bin/activate`

-- Now install the dependencies. `uv sync`
+Now install the dependencies. `uv sync`

-- Now rename the .env.example. `mv .env.example .env`.
+Now rename the .env.example. `mv .env.example .env`.
 Give the proper configuration by giving the API keys.
 For example set the open ai key etc. Also set the configuration data in the config.yaml file.

-## Install precommit hooks.

-You must install the pre-commit hooks to ensure that your code follows the proper guidelines and lining.

-`pre-commit install`

-Before committing please run the following commands:

- `poetry run pre-commit install`

 # Run the server 🚀
 You need to run the application using the following script: `poetry run uvicorn src.main:app --reload`